 - Allow to cool.

 I did not add any essential oils.
 I like the smell of cocoa butter and beeswax together but if you’d like, you could add 3 drops of peppermint essential oil.
+If you like the smell of cocoa butter like me, check out my oil cleansing method cleanser recipe.

-Feel free to use this lip balm as often as you’d like.
+Feel free to use this DIY lip balm as often as you’d like.
 I keep a small container in my bag for on the go and a bigger jar by my bed.
 Lips are delicate and it’s important to protect and support them.
 Using coQ10 in a lip balm goes a very long way when it comes to healthy lips!